 Timeline: You will receive SNAP benefits within 30 days if you are approved.
 If you apply for emergency SNAP benefits, you will receive them within 7 days.

 How to apply: Visit the USDA website to learn more and fill out an application for SNAP benefits in your state.
 You can also reach out to your local SNAP office and your school’s financial aid office for additional assistance.

-About half of college students experience housing insecurity, according to a report from The Hope Center for College, Community, and Justice.
-Even so, there aren’t many options for housing assistance at most colleges and universities.
+About half of college students experience housing insecurity, and most colleges and universities don’t have options for housing assistance.
 If you need a place to live, you can ask your school’s housing office or student affairs department if there are any on-campus rooms or residency programs for unhoused students or those going through housing insecurity.
 If your school doesn’t have this type of program, it might have other resources to refer you to, like local nonprofits, shelters or another alternative solution.

 How to apply: Start by asking your school’s housing office what on-campus assistance programs are available.
 If your school can’t help you, look into local nonprofits.

 How to find the right emergency financial aid

 While there might be multiple financial aid options available, it’s important to find the option that best fits your needs.
 Get information on the different options you have available.
 Your college financial aid is the best place to do this.
 They may even have financial aid counselors who can walk you through your options and help you make a decision on aid options.